 As we’ve seen in recent years, breaches of these responsible lending standards are punishable by ASIC.
 Non-compliant lenders can face severe fines, bans and/or remediation for affected customers – not to mention bad publicity and a stained reputation.

 Responsible lending also means you can experience rejections when making loan applications.
 While loan rejections don’t look great on a credit report, they should serve as a reminder for you to focus on building your savings and paying off your debts before making another application.
-They can also be an indicator that the loan is not suitable for you (eg. too expensive or risky).
+They can also be an indicator the loan is not suitable for you (eg. too expensive or risky).
 In this sense, the lender may have actually saved you from financial distress.